ancfoster/Flags-and-Countries/README.md

 #### Game Design
 ##### Game elements
--	220 countries/territories in the question bank.
+-	There are 220 countries/territories in the question bank.
 -	To complete the game a user must answer 70 questions correctly.
 That means 210 countries will feature in a complete game.
 -	If they answer a question incorrectly, they lose and must start over.
 -	There are 7 questions in each level and 10 levels